-4 steps to effective Incident and Crisis Management within your organisation.
+Four steps to effective Incident and Crisis Management with your organisation.

 No industry or business regardless of type or size, is immune to incidents – be it a data breach, a third party compromise or a catastrophic natural disaster.